sommerharris/Computer_Systems/course_synthesis/Design.md

+**Please start with this directory's readme file if you haven't already read it.

 INTERNAL STRUCTURE DESIGN QUESTIONS

 The idea behind this project is to create a least recently used (LRU) cache, as a concurrent linked hashmap.
 My first step in designing this project was to break down and understand the following concepts: